josephwb/Start_repos/README.md

 	ls -la

-You will see the hidden directory .git.
+You will see the hidden directory `.git`.
 Wee!

 ### Pushing Code
 Add files to be pushed: